New report reveals 98% of investors plan to expand their portfolios

-- Logistics and residential sectors are thriving.
+- Logistics and living sectors are thriving.
 Both sectors were among investors’ top three choices across all regions.
 Intense demand for these assets will require investors to broaden their geographic focus and build portfolios through joint venture platforms and local partnerships.

 - Opportunities to repurpose discounted retail and hospitality assets.
 Investors are expecting to see pricing discounts of over 20 per cent in these sectors.
 They represent a rare opportunity to acquire core and distressed assets for ambitious repurposing initiatives.

 - Alternatives, platforms and partnerships are playing a bigger part.
 Rising demand for alternative assets such as data centres, senior living and life science assets reflects broader structural shifts amplified by the pandemic.